MSP360 Products

 Remote Monitoring and Management in MSP360 Managed Backup

 In the MSP360 Managed Backup, you can manage all aspects of backup and recovery plans from a single pane of glass.
-In this guide, we will overview the functionality of the MSP360 Remote Management tab.
+In this guide, we will overview the MSP360 Remote Management functionality.

-The Remote Management tab is the heart of the MSP360 web console.
+The Computers tab is the heart of the MSP360 web console.
 Here you can see all the computers under your management, check machine status, check the status of your existing backup plans, modify or delete them, set up new ones, perform bulk actions on multiple devices, track computer performance, connect to devices remotely, and more.
-Basically, the Remote Management tab allows you to manage all aspects of your IT infrastructure within a single dashboard.
+Basically, the Computers tab allows you to manage all aspects of your IT infrastructure within a single dashboard.

 There are three ways to open the backup and recovery plan slide-in:

-- Click on the gear button and then on “Show plans”.
+• Click on the three dots and then on “Show plans”.

 In the displayed slide-in, you can create a backup or recovery plan, or perform a consistency check.
 You can also start, stop, edit or delete any backup or recovery plan.

-If you encounter any issues with a backup or recovery process and you want to contact our support team, the best way to do this is to click the gear button and then the option “Send Logs”.
+If you encounter any issues with a backup or recovery process and you want to contact our support team, the best way to do this is to click the three dots and then report a problem.
 There, you can specify where you want to send logs, either to MSP360 support or to a custom email address.
 In most cases, our support team will ask you for the logs to check the issue in depth, which is why we strongly recommend you to send the ticket with the logs and a description of the issue as the first point of contact with our support team.

 Remote Access

-An MSP360 Connect Managed license and remote access enabled in your settings are required.
-To allow remote access, you should first go to the Settings tab, General section and click the Enable Remote Access for all Computers option.
+An MSP360 Managed Connect license and remote access enabled in your settings are required.
+To allow remote access, you should first go to the Settings tab, Global agent options, Connect section and allow remote access.

-After that, click on the plug icon next to the computer you want to connect to, and the connection will be established.
+After that, click on the Connect icon next to the computer you want to connect to, and the connection will be established.

 Remote Monitoring and Management (RMM)